Avraham Mordechai Alter: Personal life

-Alter had eight children by his first wife, Chaya Ruda Czarna, daughter of Noah Czarny, a prominent Gerrer Hasid in Biala.
-His eldest son, Rabbi Meir Alter, who was a Torah scholar and businessman, was murdered in Treblinka during the Holocaust with his children and grandchildren.
-His second son, Rabbi Yitzchak Alter, died in 1934 in Poland.
+Rebbe Alter married his first wife, Chaya Ruda Czarna.
+Rebbe Alter and his first wife had eight children.
+She was daughter of Noah Czarny, a prominent Gerrer Hasid in Biala.
+Rabbi Meir Alter, was a Torah scholar and businessman, the eldest son.
+The second son was Rabbi Yitzchak Alter.
+The second son, died in 1934 in Poland.
+Rabbi Meir, the eldest, was murdered in Treblinka, along with all of his offspring and their children, all perished.
+This was during the Holocaust.

-In 1922, his wife Chaya Ruda died.
-Some time later he married his niece, Feyge Mintshe Biderman, who bore him his youngest child, Pinchas Menachem Alter, in 1926.
+In 1922, Rebbe Alter's wife Chaya Ruda died.
+Feyge Mintshe Biderman was his next wife, who also was his niece.
+By 1926 the youngest child, Pinchas Menachem Alter, was born.